GCC-DIMNT-CPTEC/tools/mpas_nc2grib2/README.md

 ## 2 - Setting environment variables

-It is necessay set ECCODES_DIR and NFDIR environments variables.
+Before run MPAS_NC2GRIB2 It is necessay set **ECCODES_DIR** and **NFDIR** environments variables.

 ### 2.1 ECCODES_DIR
-Set ECCODES_DIR with path where ECCODES software is to software find the grib definitaions tables used in coding / decoding process.
-As example,  in case the ECCODES was installed in user home directory, and in case of bash environement, edit the .bashrc file and add the follow commnad.
+Set ECCODES_DIR with path where ECCODES software is.
+This definition is necessary  to software find the grib definitions tables used in coding / decoding process.
+As example, in case bash terminal  edit the .bashrc file and add the follow commnad.

 	export ECCODES_DIR=/home/User_name/eccodes

-Note: the eccodes directory usualy contains the follow directories: bin, include, lib, share.
-The "share" it the directories where the grib definitions tables are.
+**Note:** *The eccodes directory usualy contains the follow directories: bin, include, lib, share.
+The "share" is the directories where the grib definitions tables are.*

 ### 2.2 NFDIR
 Set the NFDIR with the path where  NETCDF-FORTRAN is.
 As examples: